patrick-llgc/MeetingNotes/CVPRPostAC2020/README.md

 - Self supervised learning for pretraining
 - More work on understanding human intention
 - And some solid work on incorporating conventional knowledge into CNN (charality net, GAN paint, make CNN shift invariant again, etc)
+- Many female speakers.
+I noticed that the female researchers tend to work on projects that has more direct social impact (detecting birds, solving puzzles for archeology, migrate human dense pose for Chimpanzees, anonymize videos).
+To be fair, there are male researchers working on bias in DL too!

 ## Session I @ 8:00AM-10:00AM
 - 8:00 - 8:12	Justin Johnson	End-to-End View Synthesis from a Single Image